bruor/Apollo_m3u_to_strm/readme.md

 PR's welcome as there are probably things that could be done a little more sanely.
 (Especially error handling)

-You will need to install some additional libraries for this script to run properly.

 I'm using Jellyfin and wrote this script so that it can be placed in the root of my media folder.
 I then use separate sub-folders for strm file storage along side my media library.
 This is why I have a subfolder variable declared and CD into it when generating the folder structure and strm files.